same-difference/digital-garden/content/backburner/storyboarder/Development Milestones.md

+---
+modified: 2025-05-04
+created: 2024-10-28
+---
 ## Milestone 1: Prep

-Database Schema
+### Database Schema
-users (collection):
+- users (collection):
 	- userId generated from auth at log in (document)
 		- canvases (collection)
 			- individual canvas 1 (document)
 				- views (collection)
 					- view (document)
 						- card locations (fields?)
 							- card connections (collection)
 								- connection (document)
 									- color (field)
 									- arrow (field)
 									- line (field)
 				- cards (collection)
 				- state (field)
 				- recycle bin (collection)
 			- individual canvas 2 (document)
 				- same stuff as individual canvas 1
 - settings (collection)
 - templates (collection)
 	- layout templates (collection)
 	- card templates (collection)

 [[Figma Wireframe]]

 - [ ] Basic MERN project set up with a local mongodb database
 - [ ] Create users table
 	- database of all saved users and a link to their canvases table
 - [ ] Create user table per user in users table
 	- all canvases created by that user or that the user has edit access on
 	- all layout templates saved by that user
 	- all card templates save by that user
 - [ ] Create canvas table per canvas in user table
 	* saved customizer state
 	* links to all cards in the canvas
 	* links to saved views in canvas
 	* saved recycle bin state
 - [ ] Create view table per view in canvas table
 	* location information for all cards in canvas
 	* connection information for all cards in canvas
 	* display data for every connection
 - [ ] Create cards table per canvas
 	* every field
 	* display data for each field
 	* display data for card and card border
 ## Milestone 2: Hello World
 - [ ] Draggable cards
 - [ ] Expand card details and view full database card